cisco/cisco-network-puppet-module/README.md

 ##### `host_reachability`
 Specify mechanism for host reachability advertisement.
 Valid values are 'evpn', 'flood' or keyword 'default'.

+##### `multisite_border_gateway_interface`
+Specify loopback interface to be used as VxLAN Multisite Border-gateway interface.
+Valid values are string, and keyword 'default'.

 ##### `shutdown`
 Administratively shutdown the NVE interface.
 Valid values are true, false or keyword 'default'.